ChimeraGaming/Chromium-Based-Web-Extensions/Chimera Folders/README.md

 ## 👨‍💻 Credits

 Built with 💻 by [Chimera Gaming](https://github.com/ChimeraGaming)
-Special thanks to the Stremio community for continued inspiration ✨
+Special thanks to the Stremio community for continued inspiration. ✨